aidenzhang-12/computer-vision-food-recognition-and-nutritional-analysis-system/README.md

 - A keras .h5 model is loaded

 Label Processing
-- labels.txt provides class indicies and food labels (e.g. "Eggs", "Pizza")
+- labels.txt provides class indices and food labels (e.g. "Eggs", "Pizza")
 - Each food is mapped to a health classification and nutritional data via a Pandas DataFrame

 Nutrition Data (CSV)